The Toyes: Early career (pre-1983)

-"Smoke Two Joints" Success
+"Smoke Two Joints" success

 On December 2, 1982, Mawg, Sky and Ricci went into modest Audio-Media Studios in downtown Honolulu to record “Smoke Two Joints” and a hastily made-up jam song, “Big Fat Mama”.

 The sessions were produced by Mawg and Sky and engineered by the house recording engineer at Audio-Media, Ed Roy.
 The songs were recorded and mixed that same day, and the master was quickly sent to a vinyl pressing plant on the mainland Hawaii.

 Mawg distributed the 45s at clothing stores, gift shops and convenience stores, as well as making the record available for sale at their live shows.

 The record soon found its way into the hands of Andy Preston, the Music Director at 98 Rock KPOI-FM, Oahu’s top rock station and was featured in the station’s 5:00 PM feature “Top 5 at 5”.
 That month “Smoke Two Joints” usurped Michael Jackson and Journey as the #1 most requested song and held that position for ten months.
 KFOG in San Francisco picked up the song and made it a staple @ 5:00 p.m. every Friday afternoon as the weekend send-off.

 The Toyes followed up their 45 RPM single by recording three more songs which were released as a 12" vinyl EP featuring "Smoke Two Joints", "Listen to the Radio", which was released as a second single and received moderate air play in Hawaii, "Never Wanna Go", which is the only Toyes track sung by Mike Dawson, as well as Mawg's solo acoustic guitar composition "Eddie's Theme".

 The Toyes went on the road to support the new album touring the Hawaiian Islands and Guam.

-Marijuana Advocacy

-The Toyes are well known for their advocacy of the legalization of marijuana.
-Aside from "Monster Hash" and "Smoke Two Joints" The Toyes have recorded "Hey, Uncle Sam ...(Leave us Pot Smokers Alone)" and the Medical Marijuana anthem "Green Doctor".